 Big Waves is designed to allow employees to interface with each other using advanced technology to make important decisions and to be accountable for their work.
 Top management does not get involved with the day-to-day decision-making.
 It is left to a few in charge, like Paolo and Danno.

 Because the structure is based on autonomy with a few hierarchal tiers, Big Waves is also a pretty relaxed place to work.
 Of the 12 employees, 11 are avid surfers, so catching a wave during lunch is very common.
 But when it comes time to build and sell surfboards, there is no hanging ten.
 They are all business.

 The relationship between design and structure is demonstrated in the balance between production and employee relations.
-The formal process of design is evident in the relationship between Danno and Paulo as they work together to design perfect surfboards.
+The formal process of design is evident in the relationship between Danno and Paolo as they work together to design perfect surfboards.
 There is a formal line of authority as well.
-Danno and Paulo decide on changes and assume the management role when delegating changes to surfboard makers.
+Danno and Paolo decide on changes and assume the management role when delegating changes to surfboard makers.
 Top management gives plenty of latitude in decision-making, but the employees remain accountable for the design decisions.

 There are several factors that affect the relationship between organizational design and structure:

 - Organizational size

 - Organizational life cycle

 Organizational size is a factor.
 A large organization has more employees and tends to have multiple levels of formal authority.
 By design, employees have less input in decision-making.
 There is also less social interaction between employees in a large company.

 Big Waves is a smaller company with few employees.
 As a smaller company, they have fewer management levels and manage in a more personal way.
 Fewer employees mean everyone in the organization is responsible for meeting goals.